PavelKisliak/BitSerializer/README.md

 | bitserializer-rapidjson | JSON | [RapidJson](https://github.com/Tencent/rapidjson) |

 ### Performance
 I understand that one of question that you should have - how much it costs from performance perspective?
-For answer to this question and to purpose of control the performance, I developed performance test which load/save test model via BitSerializer and via native API provided by base library.
+For answer this I developed performance test which load/save test model via BitSerializer and via native API provided by base library.
 The model for tests includes itself a different types which are supported by JSON format.
 The source code of the test also available [here](tests/performance_tests).

 | Base library name | Format | Operation | Native API | BitSerializer | Difference |
 | ------ | ------ | ------ |  ------ | ------ | ------ |